Summer Shaw: Storylines

-On the 15 November 2007 Summer received a phone call from James.
-After the credits had ended she was crying and told O.B. that it was over between her and James, she ran off leaving O.B. alone at The Dog in The Pond.
+On the 15 November 2007 Summer receives a phone call from James.
+After the credits ends, she cries and rells O.B. that it was over between her and James.
+She runs off leaving O.B. alone at The Dog in The Pond.

-Summer recently shared a kiss with Kris Fisher after their radio show was taken over by 'pirates' aka John Paul McQueen and Elliot Bevan.
-But then it was revealed that they are a couple when she tells OB "I never would have thought I would have a boyfriend who looked better than me in lipgloss."
+Summer later shares a kiss with Kris Fisher after their radio show was taken over by 'pirates' aka John Paul McQueen and Elliot Bevan.
+But then it is revealed that they are a couple when she tells OB "I never would have thought I would have a boyfriend who looked better than me in lipgloss."

 However, after realising her feelings for OB, she breaks up with Kris claiming he is too high maintenance.
 This results in quite a nasty argument between them - Kris calling Summer shallow while Summer stated that cross-dressing didn't make him any more special, and that he 'wakes up in the morning and thinks, who shall I be today, male or female?'

 Later Kris sees Summer having lunch with OB and is angry, but when OB defends her Kris and OB 'fight', ending in Summer pouring water over them.

 On 25 January 2008, after Steph suggested that they should form a band, Summer decided she'd had enough of life in Hollyoaks and wanted to try her luck at living in London.
 She wanted to be able to chase her dreams and not wait for the opportunities to come to her.
 She asked O.B. to go with her but he refused saying that he couldn't let Max down by leaving.
 After one last-ditch attempt to convince O.B. to come with her, she walked out the door.